IRS Form 8908 Instructions

 Frequently asked questions

 A qualified new energy efficient home is a dwelling unit located in the United States, whose construction is substantially completed after August 8, 2005, and sold or leased to another person after 2005 but before 2033, for use as a residence.
-The home must be certified and meet certain energy saving requirements.
+The home must be certified and meet certain energy savings requirements.
 Construction includes substantial reconstruction and rehabilitation.

 Where can I find IRS Form 8908?